 While I have written several posts about the importance of allowing kids to dream and listening to kids’ dreams, it has just occurred to me that I wrote those posts from a privileged point of view that may have caused me to underestimate the ease at which one can actually dream of the future.

-Many of the children I encounter every day simply want a better today.
+Many of the children I simply want a better today.
 They want a good night’s sleep.
 They want three meals a day.
 They want to feel safe.
 They want to be happy.
 And they want school to be fun and seem meaningful.

 But what about those that don’t?
 What about those that have never had anyone in their family even see tomorrow?
 We know this is the case.
 Unfortunately, we see generational poverty and generational ambivalence for school and we wonder why.

 Aren’t we doing a great job of showing the virtues of a great education?
 I think we are.
-We bring in guest speakers, we read about success stories, we even promote such feel-good movies as Dangerous Minds and Coach Carter.
+We bring in guest speakers, we read about success stories and we champion such feel-good movies as Dangerous Minds and Coach Carter.

 Well, we think it is clear, but maybe it is not so clear for those children who are just trying to make it day-to-day.
 You see, those of us that promote and try to inspire this grand tomorrow have our feet firmly planted and are therefore able to see great distances and temporarily step away from our todays.

 Please don’t think this piece is a call for us to prevent kids from dreaming.
-I think, especially for those with difficult todays, dreaming of a better tomorrow is what will keep their fires burning.
+I think, especially for those with difficult todays, dreaming of a better tomorrow is what will keep them motivated.
 I simply think we need to proceed with a little less befuddlement when our students seem indifferent or unmotivated about the promises of tomorrow.

-So let’s start taking a closer look at our students’ todays and see if we can make them better.
-Once our students start to experience better todays I truly believe we will have helped them to dream about better tomorrows.
+We must start taking a closer look at our students’ todays and see if we can make them better.
+Once our students begin to experience better todays I believe we will have helped them to dream about better tomorrows.
 And once we have done that, selling tomorrow will take care of itself.
 Or at least that is my hope.